A nanophotonic laser on a graph: Supplementary Note 3: Estimate of threshold and inverse participation ratio

-The inverse participation ratio $IPR$ is defined as: with $L$ the total length of the network.
-From the definition of $Q$ value: with $u$ the energy density and $S$ the pointing vector: We compute these quantities assuming that a mode electric fields $E(x,y)$ is exponentially decaying radially from the centre of the network which occupy a disc or radius $R$: with $\xi$ the localization length.
-This integrals are computed in the limit of the radius of the network $R\gg \xi$ (localized regime), and assuming uniform density of the networks nodes, so that the integrals over the network ($dl$) can be computed over the plane in which it is embedded ($dl = \alpha dxdy$), with $\alpha = \frac{L}{2\pi R^2}$, while the summation is computed defining the density of output channels over the perimeter $\beta = \frac{\#(\text{output channles})}{2\pi R}$, so that: from which: The parameter $\alpha$ and $\beta$ are obtained directly from the network structure and depend on the density of nodes and network nodes degree ($\beta/\alpha \simeq 0.5$).
+We compute these quantities assuming that a mode electric fields $E(x,y)$ is exponentially decaying radially from the centre of the network which occupy a disc or radius $R$:

+with $\xi$ the localization length.
+This integrals are computed in the limit of the radius of the network $R\gg \xi$ (localized regime), and assuming uniform density of the networks nodes, so that the integrals over the network ($dl$) can be computed over the plane in which it is embedded ($dl = \alpha dxdy$), with $\alpha = \frac{L}{2\pi R^2}$, while the summation is computed defining the density of output channels over the perimeter $\beta = \frac{\#(\text{output channles})}{2\pi R}$, so that: